Statement of Purpose Example The Application Process

 Second Step: Outlining Your SoP

 The basic outline of your paper should have an introduction, body, and conclusion.
+There are no exceptions to this basic writing concept.
+If you ignore structure, you might have a bad time!
+Apply this structure to all your paragraphs.

-Remember that your SoP is a timeline of where you are now, what you want to do as a JET, and what you plan to do after finishing JET.
+Remember, your SoP should be a coherent collection of ideas, experiences, and a timeline to guide your reader.
+It is a timeline of where you are now, what you want to do as a JET, and what you plan to do after finishing JET.
+Check out the YouTube Video for additional help!

 • Introduction – this should be the outline of your entire paper.